e-Box-Enterprise-Belgium/documentation-site/docs/common/x509_certificate.md

     <tr><td><strong>S</strong></td><td>Brussel-Hoofdstad</td><td>The state/region where your organization is located.
 This shouldn't be abbreviated.
 Example: <br/><strong>S</strong> = Brussel-Hoofdstad</td></tr>
 </table>

-- If necessary, the CSR can be sent to us for validation before the application at QuoVadis.
+- If necessary, the CSR can be sent to us for validation before the order.

-Do not forget to have your “e-Box DocProvider onboarding form” validated (by [eBoxIntegration@smals.be](mailto:eBoxIntegration@smals.be)) before ordering your certificates to QuoVadis.
+Do not forget to have your *onboarding form* validated (by [eBoxIntegration@smals.be](mailto:eBoxIntegration@smals.be)) before ordering your certificates.